50 StatesFacts & TriviaPlaces

 32. On February 1, 1865, Illinois became the first state to ratify the 13th Amendment — which abolished slavery — to the Constitution

-Topography & Geography of Illinois
+Topography & geography of Illinois

 33. Chicago gets all of the love and attention but the capital of Illinois is actually Springfield.
 It wasn’t always the capital, though.
 From 1809 to 1819, the capital of Illinois was Kaskaskia, and from 1819 to 1839, the capital of Illinois was Vandalia.